sawastacks/ci4-slugify/README.md

 ## Usage

-After package installed in your Codeigniter project, you have two ways you will use to generate a unique slugs for your blog posts or products.
-One way, is to use `CI_Slugify` class inside model.
-This means that you will need to update your model.
-The second way, you will use SlugService Class inside your controller.
+After package installed in your Codeigniter project, you have now many ways you will use to generate a unique slugs for your blog posts or products.
+Just follow the following guides below that will teach the way you will use SlugService Class inside your controller.

-### The SlugService Class
+### SlugService Class
 All the logic to generate slugs is handled by the `Mberecall\CI_Slugify\SlugService` class.